 The best manager I ever had viewed his job as finding good people, setting lofty goals, and getting out of their way until we needed help or needed him to fly cover for us with senior management.
 His goal was to work himself out of his own job by preparing his successor, and he managed … Continue reading Super Manager: Cape or Invisibility Cloak?

-About a month ago, I found myself at 65 Broadway.
+About a month ago, I found myself at 65 Broadway New York, New York.
 In our company with three offices, I am based out of our NJ office where mostly marketing, sales and service sit.
 Our headquarters in Brooklyn has all the rest of our departments, along with our CEO.
-So what is 65 Broadway?
-A small office in … Continue reading Corporate Symbiosis: Just Talk to Each Other
+So what is 65 Broadway? … Continue reading Corporate Symbiosis: Just Talk to Each Other

 Anniversary.
 Noun, meaning “the yearly recurrence of the date of a past event” or “the celebration or commemoration of such a date,” according to Dictionary.com.
 The term comes from the Latin word “anniversarius,” meaning “returning yearly.”
 And as you know, here at Viventium we love our Latin word origins (in case you’ve missed it, Viventium … Continue reading Something Old, Something New, Something…Purple?